-Three killed during Monte Carlo-Venice boat race
+Three killed in Venice boat speed record attempt

-Three killed in Venice during boat race from Monte Carlo
+Three killed in Monte Carlo-Venice boat speed record attempt

-Three people, including two Britons, have died after a power boat crashed near the Italian city of Venice.
+Italian champion speed boat racer Fabio Buzzi and two other people have died after a power boat crashed near the Italian city of Venice.

 The boat hit an artificial reef near the end of an attempt to break the offshore speed record from Monte Carlo.